showdownjs/showdown/DONATIONS.md

-We would like to thank our donors that contributed to this library.
-Your help is extremely appreciated.
+We would like to thank everyone that contributed to this library.
+If you find our library useful and wish to donate as well, you can do so [through Pledgie](https://pledgie.com/campaigns/34908) or directly [through paypal](https://www.paypal.me/tiviesantos)!!
+Your contribution will be greatly appreciated.

 # Donors